Kimame04/tl-image-classification/README.md

 - Decided to go with sampling images from a Folium map.
 These images would be useful especially if we were to conduct the classification in the Singapore context.
 - Test accuracy stands at about 89% which is close to the validation accuracy
 - Added the dataset folder to the repository.
+Singapore image augmentation done slightly and still in progress.

 ### 2021/07/11